straw-hat-team/adr/adrs/4937890790/README.md

 ## Context

 We don't have a consistent way to export a module's functions and variables across the JavaScript ecosystem.

-Although such concern is not a big concern for more Senior developers, there is some cognitive load when it comes to default exports over named exports.
+In the modern era of ES6 exports, there are generally 2 camps:

+1. Use `export default` for your "main" export.
+  This option forces a second choice for auxiliary exports, where you can either use named exports or `Object.assign()` the default.

+2. Use named exports for everything.

+Teams that don't choose a camp are inflicting an unnecessary cognitive load on themselves.

 What is one of the most challenging things in computer science?
 Naming.